Accelerated Learning Opportunities

 Early Acceptance to Graduate School

-Early Acceptance Programs are designed for academically superior high-school students.
-Early Acceptance Programs allow high achieving students to be conditionally admitted into a graduate program at the same time they are admitted to an undergraduate program.
+Early Acceptance programs are designed for academically superior high-school students.
+Early Acceptance Programs allow high achieving students to be conditionally admitted to the UAB Graduate School at the same time they are admitted to an undergraduate program.

 Requirements

-Eligible students will be notified at the time of matriculation.
-In order to maintain eligibility for the Early Acceptance program, students must maintain a 3.5 UAB undergraduate GPA, meet all relevant pre-requisites of the program they wish to pursue, and maintain continuous enrollment while at UAB.
+Eligible students will be notified of admission into the Early Acceptance to Graduate School program at the time of matriculation into their undergraduate degree program.
+In order to maintain eligibility for the Early Acceptance program, students must earn a 3.5 UAB undergraduate GPA, meet all relevant pre-requisites of the program they wish to pursue, and maintain continuous enrollment while at UAB.
+Early Acceptance students are required to submit an online application in order to enroll in one of the participating masters level programs.